-For more help regarding funder mandates, please contact your research librarian.
+For more help regarding funder mandates, see our research guide on data and data sources compliance with funder mandates or contact your research librarian.

 Myth: Open Access journals are not peer-reviewed and are of low quality.